hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 hand.
 There was plenty of every kind of prohibited food and drink.
 Warm-water shower-baths were also there, and after our patriots had seated themselves on beautiful square slabs in the bath- rooms, warm-water showers poured down on their heads.
 And so they proceeded to bring about the country's good.

 At night electric lamps were lit, and in their moon-like refulgence these patriots wandered about and thus advanced the good of the country.
 Their national darbar was held during the day, and on that occasion the veteran patriots were lustily cheered when they entered the pavilion.
 Tilak was cheered, Ranade was cheered, and Surendranath Banarji was cheered, for hours together, because, forsooth, he was the Indra, the chief of all the gods, and was, therefore escorted by the toy regiment referred to above.
 After these, the best heroes had assembled, the war of words began.

 But, singularly enough, their opponent, viz., the Englishman, was conspicuous by his absence.
 He was represented there by some solitary black-coat.
-(Even) this sight was sufficient to confound these men. who were bold only in speech.
+(Even) this sight was sufficient to confound these men who were bold only in speech.
 If asked by some Government official or placed before a court of justice, they would protest against (an unfavourable) interpretation being placed upon their speeches, and would engage a pleader at some expense to defend themselves.

 Alas!

-984MY COUNTRYMEN, BEWARE OF THE CONGRESS
+### MY COUNTRYMEN, BEWARE OF THE CONGRESS
 Oh my countrymen, how have you been reduced to such a helpless condition !
 How is it that your intellect is incapable of thinking aright !
 When Shivaji, Bajirao, Nana Phadnavis and other ancestors of yours determined to advance the good of their country, were they ever required to take